bagisto/bagisto-docs/docs/1.x/api/categories.md

 ## Get all categories

-This api request will fetch all the categories.
+This API request will fetch all the categories.

 - Headers